 The name Tocqueville Society was chosen because of Alexis de Tocqueville’s admiration for the spirit of voluntary association and voluntary effort for the common good.

-Director, Major Gifts, Tampa Area
+Director, Individual Philanthropy, Tampa Area